 From contract to publication

-You might have to provide a cover image for your book – bear in mind that academic publishers do not normally pay for copyright permissions.
+You might have to provide a cover image for your academic book – bear in mind that academic book publishers do not normally pay for copyright permissions.
 Your input might also be requested for publicity and marketing.
 For instance, you might have to contact academics to write a blurb for the back cover of your book.

 Checking proofs is a lengthy process.
-As your book is nearing publication, it’s helpful to research prizes and awards your book could be eligible for and think of journals that might review it.
+As your academic book is nearing publication, it’s helpful to research prizes and awards your book could be eligible for and think of journals that might review it.

 Sciendo can meet all book publishing needs for authors and institutions, including a self-publishing package.
 Visit https://sciendo.com/publish to see what we can offer.